grafana/grafana-plugin-examples/examples/app-with-rbac/README.md

 ### Protect routes

-This is not demonstrated in this plugin but if you want to protect your proxied routes behind an action check, add `reqAction` to the route definitions of your `plugin.json` file:
+If you want to protect your proxied routes behind an action check, add `reqAction` to the route definitions of your `plugin.json` file.
+For example:

 ```json
 "routes": [